Guy-L/seg3103_playground/lab03/README.md

 4. **Adding test cases for `isEndOfMonth` and `isThirtyDayMonth` in `DateNextDateOkTest`**. `isEndOfMonth` is conditional on `nextDate` running, and `isThirtyDayMonth` is conditional on `isEndOfMonth` running.
 I added 3 test cases to cover unexplored branches and reached 100% coverage of the second method, however the first proved **impossible**.
 To achieve full condition coverage, I would need a situation with `month=2`, `day=29` and `leap=false`.
 This would be an invalid date and would thus throw an exception, disallowing me from running `nextDate`.

 5. **Adding test cases for `isLeapYear` in `DateNextDateOkTest` and `toString` in `DateMiscTest`**.
 A couple miscellaneous methods that weren't fully covered.
-For organization purposes, I implemented my `toString` test as a manual test in a seperate class.
+For organization purposes, I implemented my `toString` test as a manual test in a separate class.

 6. **Adding test cases for `equals` in `DateMiscTest`**.
 To finish off, a few test cases were needed for when compared dates weren't equal.
 Since they didn't fit in with our other tests, these were also put in `DateMiscTest`.